 Queueing, Austrian style

 When it comes to queueing, Austrians are an unpredictable bunch.
-At queues there are a variety of things like the urgency of the matter at ticket offices or ski lifts.

 For example, you will find that Austrians form very orderly queues in banks and post offices, but don't do the same at bars, ticket offices or ski lifts.
 Getting off public transport can be a scramble because many people don't wait to let you get off before boarding themselves.
 Only very rarely will you find Austrians queueing for taxis or to get on the bus.
 This particular application of queueing is practically unheard of.